Commencement

 Cap and Gown

 Students are required to wear and cap and gown (regalia) to attend UConn Commencement.
-Regalia is available as follows:
+Instructions for ordering regalia can be found on the Student Preparation section of the University's commencement website.

 No cords will be distributed by CLAS.